2009 Brazilian floods and mudslides

 The 2009 Brazilian floods and mudslides were a severe natural disaster principally affecting five northeastern states of Brazil.
 As a result of heavy rains, fourteen people were reported dead over a period of one month and at least 62,600 others had been left homeless as of 2 May 2009.
 Nineteen people were dead by 5 May 2009, with a significant increase in homeless people being reported, estimated at 186,000.
 The death toll by 8 May was thirty-nine and 270,000 people were reported homeless.

-The state of Santa Catarina in the South of the country has also been damaged.
-A total of seven states have been affected across the country.
+The state of Santa Catarina in the South of the country was also been damaged.
+A total of seven states were affected across the country.
 Maranhão was the worst affected state, with at least six deaths and at least 40,700 homeless people occupying shelters.

 The Amazon River Basin suffered its second-heaviest flood in one hundred years during this period.
 These are already the worst floods Brazil has experienced in over twenty years.

 Reconstruction from the floods and mudslides are expected to take 3–5 years.